ansys/pyprimemesh/README.md

 ## License and Acknowledgments

-PyPrime is licensed under the MIT license.
+PyPrimeMesh is licensed under the MIT license.

-PyPrime makes no commercial claim over Ansys whatsoever.
+PyPrimeMesh makes no commercial claim over Ansys whatsoever.
 This library extends the functionality of Ansys Prime Server by adding a Python interface without changing the core behavior or license of the original software.
 The use of Ansys Prime Server requires a legally licensed copy of Ansys Workbench.